liggiorgio/ogd/Docs/GameConcept.md

 On game start, the player is presented with a square game grid and a preview of the opponent's, as well as their own inventory.
 They gain points by matching three or more items horizontally or vertically in the game grid.
 They can trigger a possible match by selecting an item and moving it over another nearby, resulting in swapping the two.
 After a match occurs, the involved items disappear while the remaining fall down, and new items are pushed to the grid from the top.

 4. Rules
 In order to score points, a match can occur among items of the same type/colour only, unless otherwise stated.
-An item can only be swapped with one of those adjacent to it.
-There is a variable, limited number of moves per level; if the player runs out of them and doesn't fulfill the winning conditions, the game is lost.
+An item can only be swapped with one of those adjacent to it; objects can be swapped only if not affected by lock properties.
+There is a variable, limited number of moves per level; if the player runs out of them and doesn't fulfill the winning conditions, no more actions are permitted and the game is lost.

 5. Resources
 Moves - They are used to move items in the grid and trigger matches; their maximum values can increase while playing.